seongjoojung/seongjoojung.github.io-source/src/posts/force-correction-tutorial.md

     3     0.00000    -0.00000    -2.56131
 </code></pre>

-Using this, we can not set the `FORCES_Z` tag in the `INCAR` for contrained-forces calculations.
+Using this, we can now set the `FORCES_Z` tag in the `INCAR` for contrained-forces calculations.
 To apply electric field in the z direction, you only need the `FORCES_Z` tag as only the diagonal componenets in the Born effective charge tensor is present.

 We'll start by inducing small polarization to the non-polar structure.